What is Dermabrasion?

 What Is The Next Step?

 Please contact Scottsdale plastic surgeon, Dr. Corey’s office today to schedule your skin rejuvenation consultation.
-Bring all questions you would like Dr. Corey to answer to your consultation visit and plan at some point to meet with Priscilla Ferrand as well.
+Bring all questions you would like Dr. Corey to answer to your consultation visit.
 Serving patients from Scottsdale, Phoenix, Gilbert, Tempe, Mesa and Chandler, Arizona.